guettli/golang-and-vscode/README.md

 Developing Go code means working with generated files in most cases.
 It would be great if vscode could display files which were generated with a different background color.
 Rule of thubmb: If the file contains `DO NOT EDIT`, then the background color should be different.
 TODO: try to find a solution.

+From method signature of an interface: Show all methods which implement this signature.
+At the moment clicking on the signature shows all places where this method gets used.
+But I am often looking for the list of implementations.

 # Not solved yet

 Copy+Paste does not work in the git-diff view of deleted lines: https://github.com/microsoft/vscode/issues/8226